Karl Goldcamp interviews Dr. Palmer for Keto Naturopath – Addiction and keto

 Part 3: Episode 65 – Keto Naturopath by Karl Goldcamp

 Like-minded researchers and clinicians around the world

 - 16:41 Others currently investigating the ketogenic diet for mental illness.

 - 18:45 Many clinicians unwilling to use the ketogenic diet with the most serious. disorders.
 For example, bipolar, schizophrenia and chronic-disabling depression.
 Using the medical-ketogenic diet as a treatment requires a multi-faceted approach.

 - 20:40 I desperately want to improve the lives of psychiatric patients

 - 21:40 I want to motivate other mental health clinicians to learn about the ketogenic diet.
-These keto clinicians are willing to support your local team in using keto for psych interventions.

 - 22:40 It is going to take a movement to spur change.

 Mechanisms of Action